January 4, 2016 • Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 Of course, without a warrant you have one less thing to challenge if a case is filed against you.

 So Should I Consent to the DNA Swab or Not?

 There is no right or wrong answer.
 Every case is different.
 Every lawyer has a different opinion.
 You should not make this decision without consulting a lawyer.
 It really depends on the facts, the police agency conducting the investigation, and the overall strength of the case.

-If you or a loved one are the target of a sex crime investigation in Los Angeles or anywhere in California, you can contact The Law Offices of Jerod Gunsberg at (323) 633-3423.
+If you or a loved one is the target of a sex crime investigation in Los Angeles or anywhere in California, you can contact the Law Offices of Jerod Gunsberg at (323) 633-3423.